Pascal-So/peg-solitaire/report/paper.typ

 this sums up to exactly $2^30$ bytes, or 1 GiB.

 While this is a perfectly reasonable amount of memory to allocate in desktop software nowadays, it is still a large amount in the context of software running in the browser as WASM.
-V8, one of the most widely used WASM runtimes, had a memory limit of 2 GiB in place up until 2020 @haas_up_2020.
-This would technically be enough to run the simple tree search, but it still demonstrates that WASM-applications are not expected to use this much memory in most cases.
-To align more closely with user expectations, we instead want to use a method that gets by with much less memory.
+We instead want to use a method that gets by with much less memory.

 The essence of our strategy is to still perform a tree search, specifically depth-first-search, but avoid storing a map of visited positions.
 Of course just running the DFS without a visit map leads to exponential runtime, since we're